jsun04/Ramen-ratings/README.md

 * `Stars`: stars of ratings given to ramen

-Our team will focus on the following questions:

-* 1.What is the most popular kind of ramen noodles?
-* 2.What are the top 3 countries which have high average ramen ratings?
-* 3.Do the styles of ramen noodles have any impact on the ratings?
-* 4.Do countries have a big impact on the ratings?

-Based on above questions, we would like to apply hypothesis testing and simple linear regression models to answer these questions.

-Data describing Ramen and opinions about it can be found on a website dedicated to this issue - theramenrater.com.
-We have information about almost 2600 ready-made ramen, which we can buy in various places around the world.
-Today we'll look at these dishes depending on the continent they come from.
-The variable about the continent cannot be found in the database, but it can be created based on information about the country of origin, which we group into continents.

 # 2.Exploritory Data Analysis

 Before the data analysis, we dropped 2 variables: Review and Top ten, because no observation in top ten were recorded and review were lables.
+And then we turned the variables of Stars into numeric.
+Headmap and barplots are used to make exploritory data analysis.
+From the barplot of top 10 average Ramen ratings by countries, we can see the top rating is Brazil, and the average rating is 4.35.
+From the barplot and the chart of ratings by styles, we can see there are total of 7 styles of ramen noodles in this research, and there are some unknown, which we will eliminate those during our analysis.
+The one that most popular is Bar, which has 5 stars rating.

 # 3. Regression Analysis